nesl/AI-Collab/README.md

 ## Running Docker Containers

-- Go to the root folder and just run the script `./parallel_sims.sh {# of parallel instances}`.
+- Go to the root folder and just run the script with the following optional arguments: `./parallel_sims.sh -a {server address} -p {server port} -v {video index of first /dev/video* to use} -d {display number} -s {simulator port} -t {# of parallel instances}`.
 This will run parallel instances of the simulator with the configuration present in **simulator/config.yaml**.
+To see if it works, it is recommended to use it with the current display number set in the **DISPLAY** environment variable.

 ## Manual Setup